kailash-manasarovar/statement/docs/personal/health.md

 ### Positive effects

 - Ironically, whatever NLP plus medication combo they were using on me healed me of depression.
-I thought it was love, and it probably was a little bit, but the real trigger was the drugs and sexual feelings in the context of love that I hadn't had for over a decade.
+I thought it was love, and it probably was a little bit, but the real trigger was the drugs and sexual feelings in the context of love that I hadn't experienced for twenty years.
+- One extremely positive effect of me going through all the NLP seduction techniques online in the context of sexual grooming of women and children is that I am able to describe it.